 His second story collection, A Shoebox Full of Money, was published in 2021.

-His new collection, When Paris Beckons, is coming soon.
+His new collection, When Paris Beckons, is now available.

 Born and raised in New York City, Martin currently resides in The Bronx, on top of one of the highest points in the city.
 Here, he surveys the full length and breadth of the world’s greatest, most seductive – and always-changing – metropolis.